-June 1st.
-The men were at work at the leeboards.
-The thermometer at 27°, with a fog.
+1830.
+June 1; the men were at work at the leeboards.
+The

+thermometer at 27°, with a fog.

-On the following day the caulking proceeded, and the dead eyes were preparing for the mainmast.
+June 2; on the following day the caulking proceeded, and the dead eyes were preparing for the mainmast.
 Three grouse were shot, and the thermometer rose to 29°.
-On the third there was little change in the heat; the work in the ship still going on.
+June 3: on the third there was little change in the heat; the work in the ship still going on.

-On the fourth much of the snow was dissolved round the ship; the sun now having great power.
+June 4; on the fourth much of the snow was dissolved round the ship; the sun now having great power.
 A party of natives came to it, including the wooden-legged man, who, having broken his new leg, was drawn by dogs, on a seal-skin, their fish sledges having been eaten.
-He was repaired by the carpenter, and departed The thermometer was 27° at midnight.
+He was repaired by the carpenter, and departed.
+The thermometer was 27° at midnight.
 The usual work about the ship occupied the following day as well as the present, and the temperature did not materially change.

-6th.
-Being Sunday, the church service was read, as it had been during my presence on board.
+June 6; Being Sunday, the church service was read, as it had been during my presence on board.
 A party of seven men, with the carpenter, was afterwards sent to the southward, with directions for depositing a supply of provisions at the flagstaff, where we found it; and also in the hopes of meeting me, should they be able to extend their walk far enough.
-They returned, after travelling seven miles to no purpose as far as that was concerned.
+They returned, after having travelled seven miles to no purpose as far as that was concerned.

-7th.
-This was the day on which we rejoined the ship, after an absence of eight days and a half, and I may here resume my own journal.
-8th.
-I found the thermometer to-day at 32°, and the work on the ship going on.
+June 7; This was the day on which we rejoined the ship, after an absence of eight days and a half, and I may here resume my own journal.
+June 8; I found the thermometer to day at 32°, and the work on the ship going on.
 The snow was rapidly and steadily melting during the day, and the appearance of the land was, in consequence, greatly changed.
-The rigging of the main and fore masts was fast advancing; and the heat rose as high as 55°, falling to 31° in the night of the following day, which found the foretopmast got up, and the bowsprit better secured, by new work.
+The rigging of the main and fore masts was fast advancing: and the heat rose as high as 55°, falling to 31° in the night of the following day, which found the foretopmast got up and the bowsprit better secured, by new work.

-10th.
-In addition to the progress of our other work, we cut a hole in the ice above the Krusenstern, but could not get a sight of her, such was the depth under which she was for the present buried.
-A have and four grouse having been killed, were found to have acquired their summer plumage and coating.
-11th.
-The ice became more and more covered with water, daily; though the thermometer had rather sunk for the last three days.
+June 10; In addition to the progress of our other work, we cut a hole in the ice above the Krusenstern, but could not get a sight of her, such was the depth under which she was for the present buried.
+A hare and four grouse having been killed, were found to have acquired their summer plumage and coating.
+June 11; The ice became more and more covered with water, daily; though the thermometer had rather sunk for the last three days.

-12th.
-The canvas roof was entirely removed this day, and a summer awning spread.
+June 12; The canvas roof was entirely removed this day, and a summer awning spread.
 It was cloudy; and the first rain of this season fell in the evening.
 The torrents were seen running down the hills, and numbers of ducks and brent geese made their appearance for the first time.
 The several kinds of animals, I need scarcely now say, form a calendar of the year in this country, as the flowering of plants does in our own; where the emigrations of birds, if I except the swallow, nightingale, and cuckoo, are little noticed in comparison.